Ignitarium-Renesas/RZV2L_AiLibrary/03_Elderly_fall_detection/README.md

 - The user has to input the co-ordinates of the line differentiating the bed or ground and normal standing position.
 This is required depending on camera's mounting height.
 - Camera input is fed to object detector (tiny yolov2) to detect multiple people.
 - Pose estimation is done on the detected people.
-- 6 upper body keypoints (Head, sholders etc.) are used to detect the fall.
+- Keypoints & Bounding box ratios are used to detect the fall.
 Sudden fall or slower falls, both are detected.
-- Fall detection message will be printed on the screen as well as in the console.
+- Fall detection message will be printed on the screen.

 ## Running the application